alekseyl/me-redis/README.md

    redis = Redis.new
 ```

-If you want to keep a clear Redis class, you can do this way:
+If you want to keep a clear Redis class, you can do it this way:

 ```ruby
    me_redis = Class.new(Redis).include(MeRedis).configure({...}).new